awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

 You can specify what actions an alarm takes when it changes state between the OK, ALARM, and INSUFFICIENT\_DATA states\.
 The most common type of alarm action is to notify one or more people by sending a message to an Amazon Simple Notification Service topic\.
 For more information about Amazon SNS, see [ What is Amazon SNS?](https://docs.aws.amazon.com/sns/latest/dg/welcome.html)\.

+Actions can be set for the transition into each of the three states\.
+Except for Auto Scaling actions, the actions happen only on state transitions, and are not performed again if the condition persists for hours or days\.
+You can use the fact that multiple actions are allowed for an alarm to send an email when a threshold is breached, and then another when the breaching condition ends\.
+This helps you verify that your scaling or recovery actions are triggered when expected and are working as desired\.

 Alarms based on EC2 metrics can also perform EC2 actions, such as stopping, terminating, rebooting, or recovering an EC2 instance\.
 For more information, see [Create alarms to stop, terminate, reboot, or recover an EC2 instance](UsingAlarmActions.md)\.

 Alarms can also perform actions to scale an Auto Scaling group\.
 For more information, see [ Step and simple scaling policies for Amazon EC2 Auto Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-scaling-simple-step.html)\.

 You can also configure alarms to create OpsItems in Systems Manager Ops Center or create incidents in AWS Systems Manager Incident Manager\.
-These actions will be performed only when the alarm goes into ALARM state\.
+These actions are performed only when the alarm goes into ALARM state\.
 For more information, see [ Configuring CloudWatch to create OpsItems from alarms](https://docs.aws.amazon.com/systems-manager/latest/userguide/OpsCenter-create-OpsItems-from-CloudWatch-Alarms.html) and [ Incident creation](https://docs.aws.amazon.com/incident-manager/latest/userguide/incident-creation.html)\.

 ## Configuring how CloudWatch alarms treat missing data<a name="alarms-and-missing-data"></a>